 - 1. Public sewer service is deemed "available" to a lot that is located adjacent to an OWASA public sewer main; a new sewer lateral for such lot may be connected to that main upon payment of appropriate fees. - 2.
 Public sewer service is deemed "not available" to a lot that is not located adjacent to an OWASA public sewer main.
 Sewer service will be provided by OWASA only if the property owner extends the OWASA public sewer main to a point adjacent to the lot and dedicates to OWASA an easement across the lot as required for the future orderly development and maintenance of the system. - 3.
 A variance to this policy may be granted for emergency circumstances, such as those arising from failure of an existing septic treatment system where the system is documented to be failing by the Orange County Health Department, and no onsite repair is approvable or recommended by the Health Department, or when there is a remaining unserved lot with no community benefit or orderly expansion to be gained with a sewer main extension.
 A lot may be connected by a sewer lateral extended to an existing public sewer main through private easement on an adjoining lot(s) at the expense of the property owner.
-The property owner shall contractually agree that in the event a public sewer main is later extended to a point adjacent to their lot, the connected to the sewer main adjacent to the lot, both at the expense of the property owner.
-If it becomes necessary for OWASA to
+The property owner shall contractually agree that in the event a public sewer main is later extended to a point adjacent to their lot, the connection for the emergency sewer lateral shall be disconnected and the lot shall be connected to the sewer main adjacent to the lot, both at the expense of the property owner.
+If it becomes necessary for OWASA to disconnect an emergency sewer lateral connection and connect to the sewer main, the property owner shall be responsible for reimbursing OWASA for the cost of performing the work.